 Unfortunately, too many people still only associate essential oils with aromatherapy, or using their scent to change the ambience of a physical space.

-These days, science is giving more attention to how essential oils can be successfully used to promote hair growth, strengthen hair, improve the condition of hair, soothe an irritated scalp, and help with dandruff.
+These days, science and the public is giving more attention to essential oils for hair growth, and how they can be used for strengthening hair, improving the condition of hair, soothing or stimulating the scalp, and helping with dandruff.

 How Can Essential Oils Be Used to Promote Healthier Hair?

 Putting oil on your hair may seem counterintuitive.
 After all, we produce our own oils, and most of us know the feeling of oily hair.
-The fact is, though, that many factors can strip hair of its natural oils, leaving us with frizz, or a scalp that is itchy and flaky—things like wind, dust, and washing our hair too frequently.
+The fact is, though, that many factors can strip hair of its natural oils, leaving us with frizz, or a scalp that is itchy and flaky.
+These include things like wind, dust, and washing our hair too frequently.
 The correct application of oils can assist with this, leaving hair more vibrant and healthy.

 Likewise, conditions in our environment or body can cause our glands to produce too much oil.
 Essential oils can help with greasy hair too.

 In the case of alopecia, or hair loss, essential oils have been used to increase the circulation on the scalp, as well as stimulate hair follicles, which promotes hair growth.

 The Best Essential Oils for Hair

 There are many essential oils for hair support.
 We are going to highlight the essential oils for hair with the most science to back them, and the best reputations with experts.